enGenAIr/clarifai-hackathon-1/Readme.md

 6. **Artistic Presentation**: The generated text is elegantly incorporated into the image, resulting in a visually pleasing design that encapsulates both the image and the accompanying narrative.

 ## Live Demo
 Curious to see PoeticaPic in action?
-Check out our [Live Demo](https://www.poeticapic-demo.com) to experience firsthand how your images can be transformed into beautiful memories.
+Check out our [Live Demo](https://clarifai.com/umar05/my-first-application-ryesqk/installed_module_versions/poetica-prod-v1) to experience firsthand how your images can be transformed into beautiful memories.
+**Note: YOU MUST LOGIN TO CLARIFY TO ACCESS THE APPLICATION**
 ## Contribution Guidelines
 We value and appreciate your contributions to PoeticaPic.
 If you'd like to enhance the project or fix any issues, please follow these steps:
 1. Fork the repository.